 - 2 tablespoons goat cheese

 - Spread the mayonnaise on one slice of bread.

-- Place the cranberry relish on that same slice and use a knife to spread evenly to the edges of the bread.
+- Place the cranberry relish on that same slice and use a knife to spread it evenly to the edges of the bread.

 - Top with the turkey and then place thin slices of the Brie atop the turkey.

-- Spread the goat cheese on the other slice of bread and place on the turkey and Brie.
+- Spread the goat cheese on the other slice of bread and place it on the turkey and Brie.

-- Prepare in your panini press following manufacturer's instructions, or you can grill in a shallow pan as you would a grilled cheese sandwich.
+- Prepare in your panini press following the manufacturer's instructions, or you can grill in a shallow pan as you would a grilled cheese sandwich.
 Enjoy.

 Homemade Lemon Mayonnaise

 - 1 teaspoon fresh lemon zest

 - Place the egg yolks, salt, and lemon juice in the bowl of a blender.